 The near monoculture of sheep farming, in any case, has now gone.
 About 21 of the 56 square kilometres or 37% of Tynron Glen is plantation forestry.
-Map *22 shows the main areas.
+The map below shows the main areas.

 Most of the top end of Shinnel Glen is under forestry.
 The Forestry Commission, having bought Auchengibbert Wood in 1955, started planting at Shinnelhead in 1961.
 Species planted include sitka and Norway spruce, Japanese and hybrid larch, Noble fir and Scots pine.
 These are now all well established and a good enough use of poor land.

 Tynron Glen was originally covered in forest, the removal of which is reminiscent of the situation in the Amazon Basin today.
 The soils have since degraded and this has been made worse by the large-scale monoculture of non-native species, causing acidification, ruin of water courses and use of chemical sprays.
 Larch and sitka spruce have taken over.
 The demand for these endless ranks of exotic softwoods is fed by our excessive use and waste of paper.
 I suppose this piece of work is a good example!